oils-for-unix/oils/README-native.txt

 Oils for Unix
 =============

-This is a preview of Oil's translation to C++.
+This is the pure C++ tarball for Oils.
+(In contrast to the "executable spec", it has no CPython code).

 To use it, run